 - Mechanical tracking systems rely on a physical connection between the target and a fixed reference point.
 A common example of a mechanical tracking system in the VR field is the BOOM display.
 A BOOM display is an HMD mounted on the end of a mechanical arm that has two points of articulation.
 The system detects the position and orientation through the arm.
 The update rate is very high with mechanical tracking systems, but the disadvantage is that they limit a user's range of motion.

-To learn more about gear used in virtual reality systems, check out the links on the next page.
+To learn more about gear used in virtual reality systems, check out the links below.

 More Great Links